KennyKvn001/Database_Design/README.md

 1. **Fetch Latest Entry:** The script retrieves the most recent transaction record using the API.
 2. **Prepare Data for Prediction:** The retrieved data is preprocessed.
 3. **ML Model Integration:**
-   - We used a **Linear Regression Model** trained during our Intro to ML course.
+   - We trained a  **Logistic Regression Model**
-   - The model predicts potential future transactions.
+   - The model predicts whether a passenger survived or not.

 ---